kelseyhightower/cloud-functions-min-instances-tutorial/README.md

 ## Create a Workflow

-In this section you will create a Cloud Workflow to automated the execution of the podcast transcription pipeline.
+In this section you will create a Cloud Workflow to automate the execution of the podcast transcription pipeline.

 > You can review the `workflow.yaml` file to see the details of the pipeline.